pieterb/rackful/RACKFUL.md

     meta-programming.

 *   **Full support for conditional requests** using `If-*:` request headers.
-Most libraries' support is limited to `If-None-Match:` and `If-Modified-Since:` headers, and only for `GET` and `HEAD` requests.
+Most libraries’ support is limited to `If-None-Match:` and `If-Modified-Since:` headers, and only for `GET` and `HEAD` requests.
 For ReSTful web services, the `If-Match:` and `If-Unmodified-Since:` headers are at least as important, particularly for unsafe methods like `PUT`, `POST`, `PATCH`, and `DELETE`.